harshitcodes/Item-Catalog-API/README.md

 # Item-Catalog-API
-In this project, you will be developing a web application that provides a list of items within a variety of categories and integrate third party user registration and authentication.
+In this project, there is a web application that provides a list of items within a variety of categories and integrate third party user registration and authentication.
 Authenticated users should have the ability to post, edit, and delete their own items.
 You will be creating this project essentially from scratch, no templates have been provided for you.
 This means that you have free reign over the HTML, the CSS, and the files that include the application itself utilizing Flask.

 ## Requirements